GMC-DRL/MetaBox/README.md

        └─ my_optimizer.py
    ```

-   In addition, you should register you own agent in file `src/agent/__init__.py`.
-For example, to register the previous My_agent, you should add one line into the `src/agent/__init__.py` file as below.
+   In addition, you should register you own agent and backbone optimizer in files `src/agent/__init__.py` and `src/optimizer/__init__.py`.
+For example, to register the previous class *MyAgent*, you should add one line into the `src/agent/__init__.py` file as below:
    ```python
    from .my_agent import *
    ```

-   Meanwhile, you should also import your own agent and optimizer into `src/trainer.py` and `src/tester.py`.
-Take trainer as an example, you should add two lines into file `src/trainer.py` as follow.
+   Meanwhile, you should also import your own agent and backbone optimizer into `src/trainer.py` and `src/tester.py`.
+Take trainer as an example, you should add two lines into file `src/trainer.py` as follows:
    ```python
    ...
    # import your agent